Learn which banks use OAuth and what to do when your bank is ready to switch.

 - PNC Financial Services

-Eventually, we plan to use OAuth to connect to most banks.
+We plan to switch over to OAuth to connect to most banks.

-There's nothing you need to do for now.
+There's nothing you need to do right now.

-When your bank is ready to switch, you'll get several emails and a notification on the Banking menu.
+When your bank is ready to switch to OAuth, you'll get several emails and a notification on the Banking menu or Transactions menu.
 These will tell you how to update your connection.

 Each bank is on its own schedule.
-When your bank is ready to switch, we'll send you emails and notifications.
+When your bank is ready to switch, we'll let you know.

-If you don't update your connection, you won't be able to sync your QuickBooks accounts and get new transactions.
+If you don't update your connection, you won't be able to sync your connected accounts or get new transactions.

-If you're connecting an account for the first time, follow the usual steps in the main article.
-If your bank is already using OAuth, you'll have the most up-to-date connection.
+Follow these steps if you're connecting an account for the first time.
+If your bank already uses OAuth, you'll have the most up-to-date connection.

-- Follow the onscreen instructions to switch over to OAuth.
+- Follow the on-screen instructions to switch to OAuth.

 Once you agree to switch, we'll take care of the rest.
-Your bank sends us a data token so we can start downloading your transactions.
+Your bank sends us a data token so QuickBooks can start downloading your transactions.
 We'll use this token instead of your sign-in info to make the connection.

-Here's what to do if you see an error while connecting your account or downloading your transactions.
+Here's what to do if you see an error while connecting your account or downloading transactions.